SRB award levels are listed in the hyperlinked table below labeled

 Opens SRB window to one year prior to EAOS.

-SUBMITING STAR REQUEST: Submitted via OPINS, DO NOT USE the 1306 via BOL (it does not provide all the data required to have data transferred into OPINS).
-If CCC does not have access to OPINS, email the completed 1306/7 with the last three evaluation information filled in, last two PRTs annotated in the remarks, and Commanding Officer's signature to STAR Input POC.
+Submitted via OPINS or NSIPS (DO NOT USE the 1306 via BOL).
+If request is submitted via NSIPS, send evaluation data via separate correspondence (it does not transferred eval data into OPINS).
+If CCC does not have access to OPINS, email the completed 1306/7 with the last three evaluation information filled in, last two PRTs annotated in the remarks, and Commanding Officer's signature to STAR Input POC at INCENTIVE PAY email@example.com

 CAREER SCHOOL LISTING (CSL)